Workshops, Lectures, and Demos

 The first part of this class focuses on the straight seam inspired by traditional Korean bojagi.
 During the second part of the class, we’ll revist the mechanics of the seam and discuss how that applies to the use of a templated curve.
 Optional class kit includes tools for curved piecing and hand sewing.

 Basic Curves: Traditional and Curvy

 This workshop offers an easy introduction to curved piecing.
 Each participant chooses a traditional block and sketches out a new block that substitutes quarter circle squares for half square triangles.
 We'll talk about design principles, quilt math, and explore secondary patterns.
 The class will cover strategies for selecting fabric, instructions for sewing curves with three different basting methods, and many tips for cutting and pressing that help your curves look amazing.
 Optional class kit includes tools for curved piecing.
 (Traditional quilt block pictured is Squash Blossom block in the Lanterne Rouge Quilt).

 The Spinoff Quilt is perfect for quilters new to piecing with curves.
 The class includes the basics of sewing a precise quarter circle square, and we’ll talk about how to achieve an accurate circle for the center of the quilt design.
 The class will cover strategies for selecting fabric, tips and tricks for curved piecing, and alternate arrangements to create a different effects.
 Spinoff finishes at 45” square.
 Class fee includes printed pattern.
 Optional class kit includes tools for curved piecing.

 Quilt Modern Curves and Bold Stripes!

 Create your next quilt by combining precise strip piecing with elegant curves!
-Choose one of my designs from the book, Quilt Modern Curves and Bold Stripes or one of my three other stripe/curve patterns.
+The class structure includes general lessons, so each participant can choose any of my designs from the book, Quilt Modern Curves and Bold Stripes.*

 Technology and Quilting Workshops